Legrandin/pycryptodome/Doc/pycrypt.rst

 \item Add a new \file{.c} file containing an implementation of the new algorithm.
-This file must define 3 or 4 standard functions, a few constants, and a C \code{struct} encapsulating the state variables required by the algorithm.
+This file must define 3 or 4 standard functions, a few constants, and a C ``struct} encapsulating the state variables required by the algorithm.

 \item  Add the new algorithm to \file{setup.py}.